YBHwang/clova-developer-guide/en-KR/Design/Design_Guideline_For_Extension.md

 ## Writing user scenario scripts {#MakeUseCaseScenarioScript}

 The user scenario script anticipates the conversation between the user and Clova in advance.
-By predicting the conversation between the user and Clova, that would be exchanged in various user scenarios based on detailed goals, the level of convenience and flow of the service can be examined.
+By predicting the conversation between the user and Clova that would be exchanged in various user scenarios based on detailed goals, the level of convenience and flow of the service can be examined.
 You should write the anticipated user scenario scripts based on the detailed goals defined in [Setting goals](#SettingGoal).
 This may be used again when registering an [interaction model](#DefineInteractionModel) later on.

 See the following recommendations for writing user scenario scripts: